 All visitors aged 12 and up must present proof of full vaccination or provide a negative COVID-19 test within 72 hours of your visit, along with personal identification.
 Full vaccination means a minimum of two weeks since last required dose.
 This policy applies to both the Alice Ransom Dreyfuss Garden and inside the Museum.

 Ticket holders who choose to cancel their visit can request a refund.
 Visit the Eventbrite website or app and follow their instructions.
 Or send us an email to email@example.com with your name, email, ticket day and time, and number of tickets to be refunded.

 For your safety, high-touch and small-space areas will remain closed, including Ballantine House, Planetarium, Dynamic Earth, MakerSpace, Fire Museum, and the Museum’s 1784 Old Stone School House.
-The garden will be open during opening hours.

 BEFORE YOUR VISIT

 Thursday through Sunday, 10am–11am — Members and Member Guests only

 Early entry is one of the many benefits that an NMOA membership offers.
 Learn more about becoming an NMOA Member today.